With so many things happening around us all the time, getting stressed is almost inevitable.

 Whether it’s at home, school or work, things tend to pile up.

 It could be your notes, project, research papers or the kids’ toys and clothes.

-Picking up after things and organizing may seem like a waste of time.
+Picking up after things, cleaning floors and organizing may seem like a waste of time.
 Especially, when you’ve got more important things to do.

 In observing 32 homes in the Los Angeles area, UCLA researchers learned that clutter around the home increased the levels of stress hormones in mothers.
 This became more noticeable when it came time to deal with the mess.

 The study also revealed the there were lots of extra things left lying around.

 Seventy-five percent of the 32 middle class families who participated in the study had items packed into their garages and driveways, such that their cars couldn’t be parked there.